biolink/biolink-model/docs/OntologyClass.md

 ### Inherited from named thing:

  * [category](category.md)  <sub>1..*</sub>
     * Description: Name of the high level ontology class in which this entity is categorized.
 Corresponds to the label for the biolink entity type class.
-In a neo4j database this MAY correspond to the neo4j label tag
+ * In a neo4j database this MAY correspond to the neo4j label tag.
+ * In an RDF database it should be a biolink model class URI.
+This field is multi-valued.
+It should include values for ancestors of the biolink class; for example, a protein such as Shh would have category values `bl:Protein`, `bl:GeneProduct`, `bl:MolecularEntity`, ...
+In an RDF database, nodes will typically have an rdf:type triples.
+This can be to the most specific biolink class, or potentially to a class more specific than something in biolink.
+For example, a sequence feature `f` may have a rdf:type assertion to a SO class such as TF_binding_site, which is more specific than anything in biolink.
+Here we would have categories {bl:GenomicEntity, bl:MolecularEntity, bl:NamedThing}
     * range: [CategoryType](types/CategoryType.md)
     * in subsets: (translator_minimal)